jhrcook/academic-kickstart/content/post/streamlit-app-heroku/index.md

 ```

 The following steps perform the same commands we just ran on our local machine to login to the Heroku container registry, build the Docker image, and deploy it to the web.
-The only difference is the declaration and use of the variable `HEROKU_API_KEY`.
+The only difference is the declaration and use of the `HEROKU_API_KEY` variable.
 This is declared in the YAML structure under the heading `env`.
 To actually set it to a key to allow access to Heroku, we must use [GitHub secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) - *do NOT put your login information the workflow file in plain text.*
 To add the key to secrets, run the following command on your computer to get an authorization key.